terra-money/docs/docs/migration/exchange-faq.md

 Exchanges cannot be excluded from the whale cap.

-## Is bonded LUNA included un the post-attack LUNA snapshot?
+## Is bonded LUNA included in the post-attack LUNA snapshot?

 TBA